Ali-Olliek/CowPanion/README.md

 - This project uses the [Django Framework](https://www.djangoproject.com/).
 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage schema and save it to a local database.
-- To get milk data, the app uses Raspberry Pi (https://www.raspberrypi.org/).
+- For the calculation of milk production per day the app uses 'NodeMCU Amica' microcontroller with an UltraSonic sensor attached to it to measure the volume of milk inside a given container.
 - The app uses QR Codes to identify animals.
 - The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.